Pantone’s 2018 Color of the Year: Ultra Violet

 Swarovski’s Gem Visions 2018

 Swarovski’s 2018 edition of Gem Visions draws its inspiration from the wunderkammer.
 In these “cabinets of wonders,” Renaissance collectors kept unique specimens of art and science.
-The Gem Visions catalogue is like a wunderkammer itself!
+The Gem Visions catalog is like a wunderkammer itself!

 Swarovski predicts three major design directions: Naturalia, Mirabilia, and Artificialia.